Choosing Your First Instrument|Acoustic Guitar

 This is an important part that transmits the vibration of the strings from the saddle to the body and also holds the strings in place.
 On a folk guitar, the strings are inserted into the holes in the bridge and held in place by the bridge pins.
 On classical guitars, the strings are usually wrapped around the bridge.
 If the strings are left taut, the tension may cause the bridge area to swell or the bridge to peel, so it is recommended to loosen the strings a half note to one note after playing.
 (This will also prevent neck warping yo...)

-The staff are all friendly and will listen to anything you have to say about your situation and preferences.
+The staff is very friendly and will listen to anything you have to say about your situation and preferences.
 Please feel free to talk to them.

 If you are far away, please visit this site and tour around.♪

-You can also make a video call with us, and we are posting a lot of information on our YouTube channel!
+You can also make a video call,TCGAKKII send out a lot of messages on my YouTube channel, so please enjoy it!